hmrc/accessibility-linter-example-frontend/README.md

-# accessibility-linter-example-frontend

-This is a placeholder README.md for a new repository
+# Accessibility Linter Example Frontend

+Created to support a platform demo presentation

+This repository contains an example of how to use https://github.com/hmrc/sbt-accessibility-linter

+Changes that introduce the linter: https://github.com/hmrc/accessibility-linter-example-frontend/pull/1/files

 ### License